-- EHRA Non-Faculty SAAO Tier I and EHRA Non-Faculty SAAO Tier II
+- EHRA Non-Faculty SAAO Tier I and Tier II

-Campus leave request forms will no longer be accepted at the Human Resources Office, with the exception for: Community Service, Jury Duty, and Military leave MUST be submitted to the Human Resources Office.
+Campus leave request forms will be maintained at the department level, with the exception for: Community Service, Jury Duty, and Military leave which MUST be submitted to the Human Resources Office.
 Supervisors are required to maintain supporting documentation of requests for leaves of absence (i.e. bonus, vacation, sick) in accordance with the State Retention Schedule.